Hi! I'm Esther Lofgren, and I won gold at the 2012 London Olympics in the USA Women's Eight. It was one of the most incredible experiences of my life!

 My aim with this blog, which shares my life as a rower through written musings, photos, video, and music, is to give people who are interested in the sport and the life of a full-time elite rower a window into my journey.

-It's a privilege to have this job, and I try to get a little bit better every day.
-I love being surrounded by some of the most competitive and inspiring individuals I've ever met, and it pushes me to become the best rower, athlete, and person I can be.
+As an elite rower, I understood what a privilege it was to have something I love so much as my job.
+Today, I try to carry over the winning approaches and commitment to effective teamwork that helped me in my athletic career, and always try to get a little bit better every day.
+Being surrounded by some of the most competitive and inspiring individuals I've ever met helped push me to become the best rower, athlete, and person I could be, and I continue to seek that out today.
 I hope that by sharing some of these moments on this blog, you will find similar inspiration and joy in this sport.